iv-org/documentation/docs/companion-nginx.md

-# NGINX reverse proxy setup with Invidious companion
+# NGINX reverse proxy setup with Invidious companion direct traffic

 This is a very basic config, secured with Let's Encrypt.
 Any log is disabled by default.
 Do not forget to replace `server_name` with your domain.